QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

-The following code prepares graphs that compare market-wide output :math:`q_{1t} + q_{2t}` and  the price of the good :math:`p_t` under equilibrium decision rules :math:`F_i, i = 1, 2` from an ordinary Markov perfect equilibrium and the decision rules under a  Markov perfect equilibrium with robust firms with multiplier parameters :math:`\theta_i, i = 1,2` set as described above
+The following code prepares graphs that compare market-wide output :math:`q_{1t} + q_{2t}` and  the price of the good :math:`p_t` under equilibrium decision rules :math:`F_i, i = 1, 2` from an ordinary Markov perfect equilibrium and the decision rules under a  Markov perfect equilibrium with robust firms with multiplier parameters :math:`\theta_i, i = 1,2` set as described above.

 Both industry output and price  are under the transition dynamics associated with the baseline model; only the decision rules :math:`F_i` differ across the two equilibrium objects presented